corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/deployment-kubernetes.md

 ### Compatibility

-The deployment scripts are compatible with Corda Enterprise Network Manager version 1.3, 1.4, and 1.5 only.
+The deployment scripts are compatible with Corda Enterprise Network Manager version 1.5.
 The deployed network runs on Kubernetes minimum version 1.16.9 and Helm minimum version 3.1.1.

 ## Deployment